07973 870544

 This is a 1980 machine from Bally.
 One of the first licensed theme machines, featuring the Stones in all their late 70’s glorious shambolic selves.
 Our example spent many years in the well known and massive record store in Croydon, Beano’s (sadly defunct now).
 We will also be providing a playfield overlay with this machine which we purchased a while ago but never installed.
 It should make the game look like new from a playing point of view.

-The Rolling stones and Jungle Lord can be viewed by appointment at our Ramsgate workshop.
+The Rolling stones can be viewed by appointment at our Ramsgate workshop.

 Coming Soon!